CoVepiT COVID-19 Vaccine Description

 CoVepiT is a prophylactic vaccine candidate against COVID-19 based on optimized peptides selected to induce a lasting sentinel T lymphocyte immune response against SARS-CoV-2 in barrier tissues, the respiratory tract, and the lung.

 The OSE Immunotherapeutics vaccine candidate incorporates optimized peptide fragments (neoepitopes) improved using artificial intelligence algorithms to increase immune response and induce strong memory T cell responses.

-CoVepiT incorporates 11 optimized neoepitope targets chosen following bioinformatics analysis of more than 167 000 different SARS-CoV-2 sequences collected globally to ensure high stability of the chosen targets and potential to cover all initial and novel SARS-CoV-2 strains and variants.
+CoVepiT incorporates 11 optimized neoepitope targets chosen following bioinformatics analysis of more than 167,000 different SARS-CoV-2 sequences collected globally to ensure high stability of the selected targets and the potential to cover all initial and novel SARS-CoV-2 strains and variants.

-The oral presentation given by Dr. Nicolas Poirier at the virtual 2020 Immunotherapy Congress, titled “CoVepiT: Multiple CD8 T-cell epitopes second-generation SARS-CoV-2 vaccine, long-term, lasting tissue-resident memory T cells,” is available on https://tinyurl.com/yx94gush.
+The oral presentation given by Dr. Nicolas Poirier at the virtual 2020 Immunotherapy Congress, titled “CoVepiT: Multiple CD8 T-cell epitopes second-generation SARS-CoV-2 vaccine, long-term, lasting tissue-resident memory T cells,” is available at the Festival of Biologics.

 Generated using the OSE’s Memopi vaccinal technology, which has already shown good tolerance and efficacy in a large number of cancer patients, these data build a strong basis to pursue the development of this 2nd generation of SARS-CoV-2 vaccine focused on memory CD8 T cell technology.

 Nantes, France-based OSE Immunotherapeutics is an integrated biotechnology company focused on developing and partnering therapies to control the immune system for immuno-oncology and autoimmune diseases.

 CoVepiT COVID-19 Vaccine Indication